vporton/join-proxy-rust/README.md

 # If you omit this section, no authorization by callbacks is done.
 # WARNING: In this case your proxy is eligible to unauthorized connections, such as stealing your OpenAI tokens.
 [callback]
-canister = "a3shf-5eaaa-aaaaa-qaafa-cai" # the principal of the canister used for authorization func = "checkRequest" # the shared method used for authorization
+ic_local = false # if to use a local testnet, DON'T SET THIS TO TRUE IN PRODUCTION ic_url = "https://localhost:8000" # URL to connect to IC (for authorization), the default value is determined by `ic_local` canister = "a3shf-5eaaa-aaaaa-qaafa-cai" # the principal of the canister used for authorization func = "checkRequest" # the shared method used for authorization